Prado Museum

 Description

-• El Greco "Adoration of the Shepherds";
+• El Greco "The Worship of the Shepherds";

-• I. Bosch "The Garden of Earthly Delights";
+• I. Bosch "The Garden of earthly delights";

 • P. P. Rubens "The Three Graces".